lkempf/casambi-bt-hass/README.md

 ## Network configuration

 See [https://github.com/lkempf/casambi-bt#casambi-network-setup](https://github.com/lkempf/casambi-bt#casambi-network-setup) for the proper network configuration.
-If you get a
+If you get "Unexcpected error" or "Failed to connect" different network configurations are the most common cause.
+Due to the high complexity of the protocol I won't be able to support all configurations allthough I might try if the suggested config doesn't work and the fix isn't to complex.

 ## Installation